KillingSpark/sparkzstd/Readme.md

 1. (FIXED.
 Does now decode correctly) A ubuntu 18.04.2-live-server-amd64.iso with md5sum: fcbcc756a1aa5314d52e882067c4ca6a.
 This decodes almost correctly.
 The result has the correct length but differs in about 400 bytes in different locations
 1. Tested all files from the Canterbury corpus from here http://corpus.canterbury.ac.nz/descriptions/#cantrbry .
 They decompress correctly
 1. Tested all (the one pi.txt) files from the Miscellaneous corpus from here http://corpus.canterbury.ac.nz/descriptions/#misc .
 They decompress correctly
+1. A bigger file that klauspost (see https://github.com/klauspost/compress/tree/zstd-decoder/zstd) uses to test his implementation decodes correctly.
+It had an edge case that I didnt account for.
+So thanks to Klaus for unveiling that bug!

 ### Not working
 1. Another larger file (tar archive of some parts of my $HOME which I cant upload here) wont decompress.
 (Probably) At some point the decoder doesnt read the correct amount of bytes (which is unlikely because I check in many places for correctness of amounts read/decoded etc).
 It finds a block with the "reserved" block type 3.
 I tested just discarding the block but that just fails at the next block.
+2. Most of the added decodecorpus files dont decompress.
+I will apparently need to hunt bugs in my huffman implementation.

 ## Other Libaries
 1. Some work has been done here towards a pure go implementation: https://github.com/klauspost/compress/tree/zstd-decoder/zstd Sadly I didnt find the project before I Started on this one.